Note: The links below will

 in trouble when its star tracker device went dead, rendering the spacecraft

-blind.
-Engineers on the ground to use a different on-board camera to , and now the mission is back on track!
+the probe, and now the mission is back on track!
 Nice save, guys!

 Maybe we could put the folks who saved Deep Space 1 (see above) to